bwestrich/tdd-spock/README.md

 * recommended: http://www.javacodegeeks.com/2012/09/test-driven-traps-part-1.html (search for ‘Verify only the right thing’).

 ##Use tests to specify the class under test
-* Use the test to specify what the class under test does
+* Use the test to specify what the class under test does.
-* Test all cases, listing the typical (non-edge) cases first
+* Test all cases, listing the typical (non-edge) cases first.
 * For code examples, see classes whose package names start with `mcwest.`

 ##Use behavior driven syntax
 * Spock allows many different syntaxes for tests.
-* For all but the simplest tests, we recommend the given/when/then syntax (e.g. `mcwest.UseGivenNotSetupSpec`) (reason: more readable, and enforces correct operator use such as use of comparison (vs. assignment) in 'then')
+* For all but the simplest tests, we recommend the given/when/then syntax (e.g. `mcwest.UseGivenNotSetupSpec`) (reason: more readable, and enforces correct operator use such as use of comparison (vs. assignment) in 'then').
 * For very simple tests, use 'expect' syntax (see `mcwest.UseExpectForSimpleSpec`).

 ##Consider adding comments to given/when/then for complex tests
-* Adding comments to given/when/then can clarify more complex tests (see `mcwest.ConsiderCommentsOnGivenWhenThenSpec`)
+* Adding comments to given/when/then can clarify more complex tests.
+ (see `mcwest.ConsiderCommentsOnGivenWhenThenSpec`)

 ##Name your methods well
 * The name of your test method is the most important part of your test.
 While writing a test, this name helps you focus on testing the right thing.
 Later, when deciding how to enhance or fix your code, the name is the first thing you’ll refer to (since testing is the first step in both enhancing and fixing code).
 Lastly, the test method name helps you decide when a test is no longer needed and should be deleted.
 * Make the method name as **short** as possible while capturing the essence of the tested functionality.
 * Choose a method name that states **what** the class under test should do, **not how** you are testing it ('returns a boolean' is better than 'verify we return a boolean').
 * **Do not use 'should', 'test', or 'verify'** in the method name, these words are self-evident and make test method names more wordy ('calculates price based on discount' is better than 'should calculate price based on discount').